matthewdean/brick-recreations/websites/www.legomedia.com/README.md

     * Changed file extensions of all .asp files to .html so the website can be loaded without custom software
     * Changed links from `href="http://www.legomedia.com/"` to `href="/default.html"`.
     * Changed `javascript:newwindow('post*.asp')` to `javascript:newwindow('/postoffice/post*.asp')`
-    * I copied files from `press.legomedia.com` and put them in the `/press` directory, so the contents of that directory may be anachronistic
     * Created `index.html` files which redirect to `default.html` so that links from e.g. /ourstuff work correctly.
     * `/downloads/Lchessupgr.exe` was sourced from Internet Archive's [2014 backup of `ftp.easports.com`](https://archive.org/details/ftp.easports.com)
+    * For press site:
+        * Copied files from `press.legomedia.com` and put them in the `/press` directory - so the contents of that directory may be anachronistic
+        * Changed the "Press Room" link on /default so it links to /press instead
         * Copied `/press/img/lego_logo.gif` from `/images/log032x32.gif`, assuming both are same image (both 32x32 GIFs)

 ## Website History
 * According to HTML comments, the website was developed by Icon Medialab AG, Hamburg (http://www.iconmedialab.com).